yssource/rhai/README.md

 rhai = "*"
 ```

-Crate versions are released on [`crates.io`](https::/crates.io/crates/rhai/) infrequently, so if you want to track the
+Crate versions are released on [`crates.io`](https::/crates.io/crates/rhai/) infrequently, so to track the
 latest features, enhancements and bug fixes, pull directly from GitHub:

 ```toml